Research and Innovation for Global Health Transformation (RIGHT) - Call 3 Frequently Asked Questions

 As many as required to deliver the programme of work.
 However, please consider in your application the non-research resources required to manage multiple LMIC partners (e.g. Financial management, due diligence, programme management etc.)

-There is no limit or preference on the number of LMICs that can be included as part of the research proposal.
-The number included should be as required to deliver the programme of work.
-Please consider in your application the non-research resources required to manage multiple LMIC partners.
+There is no recommendation on the number of ODA-eligible countries that should be included in the proposal.
+The number should be as required to deliver the programme of work.
+However, the number of partners also needs to be manageable.
+Please consider in your application the non-research resources required to manage multiple partners.

 What is the ideal size for a network?
 Number of partners?